nuclio/nuclio/hack/scripts/releaser/README.md

     4. `echo "use-agent" > gpg.conf`
     5. `killall gpg-agent`
     6. now gnupg would use macOS keychain to prompt for a password and releaser would be able to use your git commands
-4. use github token to avoid API rate limiting
+4. use a scope-less github token to avoid API rate limiting

 ### Use cases